Why this matters

 Georgia cottage food — your questions answered.

-Yes.
-Georgia is one of only a few states that explicitly permits interstate cottage food sales.
-Interstate commerce does trigger FDA jurisdiction, so understand federal requirements before shipping out of state.
+Yes — Georgia is one of the only states that explicitly permits interstate cottage food sales, so you can ship beyond Georgia as well as within it and deliver personally in state.
+Just remember that selling across state lines brings your products under FDA jurisdiction, so understand the federal requirements before you ship out of state.

 Georgia cottage food laws: what is the short version?

-Georgia does not require state registration for the cottage food lane.
-There is no state revenue cap in the current data.
-Georgia allows online orders, in-state shipping, seller delivery for cottage food sellers in the current data.
+Georgia does not require state registration for basic cottage food sales.
+The cited state sources do not list a revenue cap.
+Georgia allows online orders, in-state shipping, seller delivery for cottage food sellers.

-Do I need a cottage food license in Georgia?
+Do I need a cottage food license or permit in Georgia?

-Not for the cottage food lane in the current data.
+Not for the basic cottage food path, based on the state sources cited on this page.
 Georgia may still have label, food-category, local zoning, or other business rules, so check the official source before you sell.

 What foods can I sell from home in Georgia?

-Georgia's cottage food lane is mainly for foods that do not need time or temperature control for safety.
+Georgia's cottage food rules mainly cover foods that do not need time or temperature control for safety.
 Common no-go categories include tcs, meat, poultry, fish, shellfish.